 Incydr Professional and Enterprise, no.

 The Code42 app is certified for use only on the specific systems that meet our system requirements.
-However, technology enthusiasts have found uses for the Code42 app outside our supported systems and configurations.

 Our Customer Champions can't assist you with unsupported processes, so you assume all risk of unintended behavior.
-You may want to search our support forum for information from other users.

 Install the Code42 app to a non-default location